cateschi/Time_varying_correlation/README.md

 * ``logl`` is the value of the maximised log-likelihood.
 * ``opt.fun`` is the value of the minimised objective function used in the indirect inference estimation.
 * ``Ptt`` is the list of the estimated (co)variance matrices of the Kalman filter estimates of the state variables.
-* ``Pttm1`` is the list of the predicted (co)variance matrices of the one-step-ahead predictions of the state variables.
+* ``Pttm1`` is the list of the predicted (co)variance matrices of the one-step-ahead predictions of the state variables, based on the Kalman filter recursions.
 * ``st_for`` is the matrix with the standardised forecast errors.
 * ``W`` is the ``len`` times ``k`` matrix of cubic splines weights.
 * ``xtt`` is the matrix with the Kalman filter estimates of the state variables.
-* `xttm1` is the matrix with the one-step-ahead predictions of the state variables.
+* `xttm1` is the matrix with the one-step-ahead predictions of the state variables, based on the Kalman filter recursions.

 ## C++ script *TV_corr.cpp*